halfflat/arblang-draft/outline/arblang-proposal.md

 Physical quantities can represent an absolute value, or a difference between absolute values.
 With an implicit identification between the two that takes an absolute value of zero to a zero difference, a single quantity can be used unambiguously in both contexts.

-If a quantity can be represented by different units which differ not just in scale but also in what their zero value reperesents as an absolute value, then only one of these units can be used to transparently represent both absolues and differences: the other unit must be converted by scaling in a difference context, but by scaling and an additive offset in an absolute value context.
+If a quantity can be represented by different units which differ not just in scale but also in what their zero value represents as an absolute value, then only one of these units can be used to transparently represent both absolutes and differences: the other unit must be converted by scaling in a difference context, but by scaling and an additive offset in an absolute value context.

-For arblang, this is the situation which arises if we have a unit such as degrees Celsius in addition to kelvin.
+For Arblang, this is the situation which arises if we have a unit such as degrees Celsius in addition to kelvin.
 Taking the zero kelvin as the zero base, a value in degrees Celsius must be translated when representing an absolute temperature, but not when representing a difference or displacement.

 Additive expressions involving quantities can be regarded as operations in affine space, with an implicit map between the vector space of translations and the affine space determined by a choice of origin.
 By convention, an expression _a_+_v_ in an affine space describes the action of a displacement _v_ on the point _a_, while _a_-_b_ describes the displacement _v_ that takes _b_ to _a_.
 Similarly, displacements can be multiplied by a scaling factor, but points in the affine space cannot.
-Putting this convention in place for arithmeitic epxression in arblang:
+Putting this convention in place for arithmetic expressions in Arblang:

 1. _a_ + _b_ : translate _a_ to zero-based value and interpret _b_ as a displacement, e.g. 30 °C + 10 °C = 30 °C + 10 K = 303.15 K + 10 K = 313.15 K.
 2. _a_ - _b_ : translate _a_ and _b_ to zero-based values and take difference, e.g.  30 °C - 10 °C = 303.15 K - 283.15 K = 20 K.
-3. _a_ * _c_ : interpret _a_ as a displacent and multiply by _c_, e.g. 30 °C * 3 Hz = 30 K * 3 Hz = 90 K/s.
+3. _a_ * _c_ : interpret _a_ as a displacement and multiply by _c_, e.g. 30 °C * 3 Hz = 30 K * 3 Hz = 90 K/s.

-There are circumstances where this might be surpising: 30 °C - 2 K won't equal 28 °C. User code that uses units such as °C would have to be careful to write e.g. 30 °C + -2 K or similar, if that is the desired interpretation.
+There are circumstances where this might be surprising: 30 °C - 2 K won't equal 28 °C. User code that uses units such as °C would have to be careful to write e.g. 30 °C + -2 K or similar, if that is the desired interpretation.

 Implementation: a quantity value is represented not just by a magnitude and scale relative to an implicit base unit, but also with an offset.
 Writing the tuple as (_m_, _s_; _δ_) for magnitude, scale and offset, addition and subtraction between compatible quantities would proceed as the following, or equivalent: